ashermancinelli/ashermancinelli.github.io/index.md

 - I Played varsity baseball at Whitworth University for my freshman/sophomore years.
 - I am a leader of several outreach groups on campus and in my community.
 - I have been on three mission trips to Haiti.
+- I love to experiment with different technologies I am unfamiliar with, like DevOps techs and new programming languages (especially functional ones).

 ---